 Transportation of Day Students

-The transportation of day students at the school is primarily the responsibility of the child’s local school district, including any cost incurred in the transportation of students to and from the school; this is true whether the child rides a mini-bus or uses public transportation.
+The transportation of day students at the school is primarily the responsibility of the child’s local school district (LEA), including any cost incurred in the transportation of students to and from the school; this is true whether the child rides a mini-bus, taxi or uses public transportation.
 The school does not dispatch mini-buses or plan their schedules.
-CSD also does not distribute bus or BART tickets.
-The school encourages parents/guardians to keep their child’s mini-bus driver ’s phone number handy at all times.
+CSD also does not distribute bus or BART tickets to day students.
+The school encourages families to keep their child’s mini-bus/taxi driver ’s phone number handy at all times.

-Please note: Parents/Guardians of students who are under three years of age must provide transportation to and from the school themselves.
-If the child is in the infant program or under age three in the preschool program, transportation is the responsibility of the parents/guardians or the school district.
+Please note: Families of students who are under three years of age must provide transportation to and from the school themselves.
+If the child is in the infant program or under age three in the preschool program, transportation is the responsibility of the families or the school district.

 After-School Activities- Day Students

-In some departments, day students may join after-school actvities that will cause them to miss their bus ride home.
-Parents/guardians will need to arrange a pick up after the activity.
+In some departments, day students may join after-school activities that will cause them to miss their bus ride home.
+Families will need to arrange a pick up after the activity.

 Please refer to the school calendar to determine which holidays CSD is not in session.
 If the school is closed for a Monday holiday, transportation will resume on Monday evening instead of Sunday evening.
 If there is no school on Friday, students will go home on Thursday afternoon, following the Friday time schedules.

-The school encourages all parents/guardians to discuss travel etiquette with their children.
+The school encourages all families to discuss travel etiquette with their children.
 Transportation companies can refuse service to students who do not behave properly.
-Parents/Guardians are encouraged to help their children understand the importance of their behavior on buses.
-Some examples to avoid are asking strangers for money, being too loud, changing seats while bus is moving, not sitting right, fighing with other students, throwing things, using laser pointers or cameras with flash, or any distracting behavior.
-Please advise your child to remain seated while the bus is in motion and to respect the aide that is assigned to their bus.
+Families are encouraged to help their children understand the importance of their behavior on buses.
+Some examples to avoid are asking strangers for money, being too loud, changing seats while bus is moving, not sitting right, fighting with other students, throwing things, using laser pointers or cameras with flash, or any distracting behavior.
+Please each family advises their child to remain seated while the bus is in motion and to respect the aide that is assigned to their bus.
 (CCR 14103)